PHOTOS: Scenes from deadly Texas school shooting response

 UVALDE, Texas (KXAN) — At least 16 people, including 14 elementary school students, were killed in a Texas school shooting Tuesday in Uvalde, according to Gov. Greg Abbott.
-Law enforcement shot and killed the suspect, who Abbott said was an 18-year-old.
+The governor said the suspect, an 18-year-old, was also killed.

 An Associated Press photographer captured the scene outside Robb Elementary School off Old Carrizo Road.
 The Uvalde Consolidated Independent School District reported an active shooter situation at 12:15 p.m.